Roglic seals 2nd consecutive Spanish Vuelta victory - WHIZ News

-MADRID (AP) — It was a much different ceremonial final stage for Primoz Roglic at the Spanish Vuelta than two months ago at the Tour de France.
+MADRID (AP) — It was a vastly different finish for Primoz Roglic at the Spanish Vuelta compared to two months ago at the Tour de France.

 This time, Roglic was celebrating a Grand Tour victory instead of dwelling on a late collapse that cost him the victory.

-Roglic clinched his second consecutive Vuelta victory with an uneventful final ride into Madrid on Sunday, solidifying his status as a top rider.
+Roglic clinched his second consecutive Vuelta victory with an uneventful final ride into Madrid in Sunday’s largely ceremonial stage, solidifying his status as a top rider.

+“We were just enjoying,” he said.
+“It’s beautiful to finish the season like this.
+It was a special year.”

-The 31-year-old Slovenian from team Jumbo-Visma virtually sealed the victory on Saturday after escaping another collapse in the final competitive stage, when his overall lead over Richard Carapaz was cut from 45 to 24 seconds.
+The 31-year-old Slovenian from team Jumbo-Visma virtually sealed the victory in Stage 17 on Saturday after escaping another collapse in the last competitive stage, when his overall lead over Richard Carapaz was cut from 45 to 24 seconds.

+“It’s really beautiful to win the red jersey and the green jersey to finish this year,” he said.

 Carapaz, the 2019 Giro d’Italia winner, became the first Ecuadorean rider to finish on the podium at the Vuelta.